-Similarly, pupils with behavioural difficulties may not be able to access the direct teaching for periods of time.
-Pupils exhibiting behaviours which challenge are entitled to the same amount of teaching time as their peers and should be offered this by adaptions to the nature of teaching approaches and lengths of time best suited to them as individuals.
+Similarly, pupils who can present with distressed behaviour may not be able to access the direct teaching for periods of time.
+Pupils exhibiting distressed behaviours are entitled to the same amount of teaching time as their peers and should be offered this by adaptions to the nature of teaching approaches and lengths of time best suited to them as individuals.
 It will be inevitable that there will be times when individual pupils will not be able or willing to take advantage of what is offered, in spite of the best efforts of the staff involved.
-Teachers are expected to take account of the impact of challenging behaviour on the remainder of the class and make arrangements for disruption to be minimised.
+Teachers are expected to take account of the impact of distressed behaviour on the remainder of the class and make arrangements for disruption to be minimised.
 Such period should be kept to a minimum however and the pupils should return to his/her normal educational programme as soon as possible.

-Episodes of challenging behaviour can also be experiences to promote learning and if it is managed effectively can have a long term benefit to the pupil.
+Episodes of distressed behaviour can also be experiences to promote learning and if it is managed effectively can have a long term benefit to the pupil.
 It can therefore be seen as a teaching opportunity in itself if staff responses are planned in ways that help the pupil to learn and improve their social behaviour.